Genera1Developer/Noodles/README.md

 # Why are you doing this?
 I've seen multiple things on the internet, or darkweb that I found extremely disturbing, such as gore, or CP.
 This has severly messed with me over the last few months and I decided to finally take action.
 This panel is more of a final resort,but the best way to deal with it is https://ic3.gov

-⚠️*This may **ONLY** be used ethically, and on sites that genuinly deserve it*⚠️
+⚠️*This may **ONLY** be used ethically, and on sites that genuinly deserve it*

 # How is this maintained
 It is not made by humans at all.
 I figured I don't have time but would still like to create this to take action upon these bad sites.
-I am using [Project Auto](https://discord.gg/GEkyGWAPge) of which is made by Me and Oreo, to creatr this using clever prompts and engineering to get what I want out of the AI.
+I am using [🚀Project Auto🚀](https://discord.gg/GEkyGWAPge) of which is made by Me and Oreo, to creatr this using clever prompts and engineering to get what I want out of the AI.
 Obviously since it's not human, it will have errors just like us, so I will go back and fix them once I think this is production ready.
 Once fixed I may even restart Project Auto to let it continue developing with fixed bugs.